-The City of Shelbyville, the City of Simpsonville and Shelby County governments created the Shelbyville, Simpsonville and Shelby County Commission on Human Rights on May 22, 2009.
+The City of Shelbyville, the City of Simpsonville and Shelby County governments created the Shelbyville, Simpsonville and Shelby County Commission on Human Rights in 2009.

 The Commission’s charge is to promote and secure mutual understanding and respect among all economic, social, religious, ethnic and racial groups in the two cities and the county and to foster an environment where citizens in the county can thrive and reach their full potential.